refuge182.com

 Carissa Mitchell

-Carissa Mitchell is currently working on her Master’s in Arts in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary in New Orleans, and she is a student intern under the supervision of Michele Louviere at The Refuge 18-2.
-She loves attending to the needs of traumatized individuals and couples.
-She has a bachelor’s degree from Louisiana State University Health Sciences Center in Rehabilitation Services (2003).
+Carissa is a Licensed Addictions Counselor and a Licensed Professional Counselor.
+She has completed her Master’s in Arts in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary in New Orleans as well as a bachelor’s degree from Louisiana State University Health Sciences Center in Rehabilitation Services (2003).

 If you would like to contact Carissa for counseling, email her at Carissa@refuge182.com.